Lines on $p$-adic and real cubic surfaces: Heuristics for the - adic Numbers

 We observe that under both tropical measures, the chance of seeing bigger line counts is significantly higher compared to the Haar measure.
 Notice also that both measures yield more or less the same distribution of line counts.
 This is probably due to the fact that the number of lines depends heavily on the tropicalization of the cubic equation $f$, and hence also on the induced triangulation on the newton polytope $3\Delta_3$.
 This is in light of \cite[Conjecture~4.1]{OctanomialModel}.

-As far as the blow-up measure is concerned, we see again bigger number of lines with higher probability compared to the Haar measure.
-This is not surprising considering \cite{Manjul2021}. \cref{tab:compareManjul} compares the exact theoretical results from \cite{Manjul2021} and the estimates obtained in our experiments.
+As far as the blow-up measure is concerned, we see again bigger number of lines with higher probability compared to any of the other measures.
+This can be explained by the fact that this measure only sees the cubic surfaces with a $\Q_p$-rational double-six, which generally have more lines than those that do not.
+This is in line with the results from \cite[Theorem~1]{Manjul2021} where the probability $\rho_n(r)$ that a degree $n$ polynomial with random independent and uniform coefficients in $\Z_p$ has exactly $r$ roots is given recursively.
+The particular case of interest to us is the case $n = 6$ and $p = 7$, where we get